apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 the revision the node was deleted in.

 The sub-document `_lastRev` contains the last revision written to this node by each cluster node.
-In the above example the DocumentMK cluster node with id `1` modified the node the last time in revision `r13f3875b5d1-0-1`, when it created the node.
-The revision key in the `_lastRev` sub-document is synthetic and the only information actually used by DocumentMK is the clusterId.
+In the above example the DocumentNodeStore cluster node with id `1` modified the node the last time in revision `r13f3875b5d1-0-1`, when it created the node.
+The revision key in the `_lastRev` sub-document is synthetic and the only information actually used by the DocumentNodeStore is the clusterId.
 The `_lastRev` sub-document is only updated for non-branch commits or on merge, when changes become visible to all readers.